Ukraine calls for international action as new evidence shows Russians executing surrendered soldiers

 Ukrainian officials are now urging immediate international intervention over Russia’s treatment of POWs.

 Ukrainian Human Rights Ombudsman Dmytro Lubinets condemned the executions as a grave violation of the Geneva Convention.
 He has notified the United Nations (UN) and International Committee of the Red Cross (ICRC).
-Lubinets previously harshly criticised the ICRC for failing to fulfill its mandate and called for establishing a new, effective replacement organization.
+Lubinets previously harshly criticised the ICRC for failing to fulfil its mandate and called for establishing a new, effective replacement organization.

 Kostin also emphasised these are not isolated incidents but represent systematic policy.
 He cited an audio recording of a Russian officer ordering troops to kill Ukrainian soldiers rather than take prisoners on the battlefield.